kboenke/homebridge-meural/README.md

 ## Fork and compatibility notes

 This repository is maintained as a fork of the original `homebridge-meural` plugin.

+It exists to restore functionality after an authentication issue caused the original plugin to stop working.
+A Pull Request has been submitted upstream to fix that authentication problem in the original repository: https://github.com/mikeknoop/homebridge-meural.

 - Keep functional behavior close to upstream unless a fork-specific fix is required.
 - Prefer compatibility updates that preserve existing user configuration.